-The current Azarenka vs Sharapova head to head stands at 7-5, with their last encounter being in the WTA Championships 2012 semi-final, where the Russian prevailed in two sets.
+The current Azarenka vs Sharapova Head to Head stands at 7-6, with their last encounter being at the 2013 Roland Garros, where the Russian prevailed in three sets.

 The countries and continents may change, but the participants remain the same.
 With the absence of Serena Williams, the most likely scenario for the current Tokyo tournament is the resumption of what is turning into the most interesting rivalry that the WTA has seen for several years.

 In one corner, the tall blonde Russian with model-like beauty and a career Grand Slam to her name.
 In the other, the powerful Belarussian whose unbeaten streak of xxx matches at the start of the year saw her rise to world number one.